CCOE appoints new deputy superintendent of student services

 “Deputy Superintendent Wayman has been a CCOE employee for 17 years, starting as a Special Education teacher.
-For the last six years, he has served as CCOE’s assistant superintendent of Special Education/SELPA Director,” a release issued by CCOE said.
+For the last six years, he has served as CCOE’s assistant superintendent of Special Education/SELPA Director,” read a release issued by CCOE.
 “During that time, the department worked together to implement many new programs, procedures, and policies to help with the continued increase of students at county schools.”

 According to the release, Wayman will oversee and manage the CCOE Special Education, Educational Services, and Children’s Services departments in this new role.